GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 }
 </pre>

 Version 4 already minifies the bundle by default during production mode.
 It uses `UglifyjsWebpackPlugin,` a plugin for [UglifyJS v3](https://github.com/mishoo/UglifyJS2/tree/harmony).
-UglifyJS is a popular tool used to minify (or uglify) JavaScript code.
+UglifyJS is a popular tool used to minify (or 'uglify') JavaScript code.

 To get an idea of what the minified code looks like, go ahead and click `main.bundle.js` while still in the DevTools **Network** panel.
 Now click the